AmuletGroup/amulet-project/firmware/ble/README.md

 Amulet BLE Development
 ==========================
-This document outlines howto get started with the BLE toolchain for Amulet devices.
+This document outlines how to get started with the BLE toolchain for Amulet devices.
 It is terribly important that you [read this first.](https://github.com/lab11/nrf5x-base)

 # Table of Contents
 1. [Prerequisites](#pre)